 lows and it sounds as if they recorded the audio by placing a microphone in front of a 1½"x3" cone speaker from a 12"

 black and white television and turning the volume up too loud.

 Disc replication is typical with that produced by the Carson facility at the time.
 Copies examined contain excessive

 speckles, far more than those discs produced prior to IBM's involvement.
 In fact, the more I think about it, the

 entire viewing experience of this title on DiscoVision feels like I am watching the film as a Sunday mid-day movie on

 the local independent TV station.

-The Last Married Couple in America has not been re-released on LaserDisc.
+The Last Married Couple in America was never reissued on LaserDisc.